 - apply and document the principles of HACCP (Hazard Analysis and Critical Control Point) to every step of the on-farm feed activities - for example, facilities, equipment, storage, record keeping, etc

 - keep feed machinery clean and serviceable by checking on a regular basis.
 You should record any cleaning and maintenance measures carried out.
 Ensure all feed mixers and equipment are maintained and operated appropriately to the range of weights, dilutions and homogeneity required.
 Regular checks should be made to ensure that homogenous mixing is achieved, and such checks should be recorded

-- you must have a written procedure or instructions for mixing operations.
+- have a written procedure or instructions for mixing operations.
 Follow suppliers' instructions for use for any additives / premixtures.
 You should record formulations and the date of manufacture and retain a representative sample of each batch of finished feed produced (and of raw materials if you supply to other farmers).
 Where formulations change, mixing equipment should be thoroughly cleaned and if necessary flushed, especially if mixing for different species, etc

 - document a complaints and product recall system if you supply other farmers